GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/src/test/java/com/google/cloud/teleport/v2/templates/README_Load_Testing.md

 export TEMPLATE_SPEC_GCSPATH="gs://dataflow-templates-${REGION}/latest/flex/Streaming_Data_Generator"
 export QPS=<qps>
 export MESSAGE_LIMIT=<row-count>
-export SCHEMA_LOCATION=<schemaLocation>
+// Cloud Storage path of schema location export SCHEMA_LOCATION=<schemaLocation>
-export DRIVER_CLASS_NAME=<driverClassName>
+// JDBC driver class name to use.
+Example: com.mysql.jdbc.Driver export DRIVER_CLASS_NAME=<driverClassName>
-export CONNECTION_URL=<connectionUrl>
-export USERNAME=<username>
-export PASSWORD=<password>
+// Url connection string to connect to the JDBC source.
+Example: jdbc:mysql://some-host:3306/sampledb. export CONNECTION_URL=<connectionUrl>
+// User name to be used for the JDBC connection export USERNAME=<username>
+//password : Password to be used for the JDBC connection export PASSWORD=<password>
+// statement : SQL statement which will be executed to write to the database
+// The statement must specify the column names of the table in any order
+// Only the values of the specified column names will be read from the json and added to the statement.
+// Example: INSERT INTO tableName (column1, column2) VALUES (?,?)
 export STATEMENT=<statement>
 export NETWORK_NAME=<my-network>
 export SUBNETWORK=<my-subnetwork>